-Our questions will be updated from time to time so please bookmark and revisit this site regularly.
+Our facts about Eating Disorders will be updated from time to time so please bookmark and revisit this site regularly.

 1. How do I know if I have an eating disorder?

 Lets rephrase this.
 You have problem eating if your eating behaviour, or your attitudes about food and weight are taking pleasure out of your life.
 People with eating disorders typically worry a lot about their weight and about the food they are eating (or trying not to eat).
 You probably have an eating disorder if some of the following is happening: